This document provides information about dojot’s concepts and abstractions.

 - Application developers.

 - Level: basic

 Before using dojot, you should be familiar with some basic operations and concepts.
 They are very simple to understand and use, but without them, all operations might become obscure and senseless.

 In the next section, there is an explanation of a few basic entities in dojot: devices, templates and flows.
 With these concepts in mind, we present a small tutorial to how to use them in dojot - it only covers API access.
-There a GUI oriented tutorial in Using web interface tutorial.
+There a GUI oriented tutorial in Usando a interface WEB tutorial.